4 Last-Minute Ways to Stop Foreclosure Auction Before It Starts

 Even if you are in pre-foreclosure, you can sell your home.

 Normally, homes in pre-foreclosure are sold to cash house buying companies or private real estate investors, because normal buyers aren’t willing or don’t know how to deal with a real estate transaction that involves foreclosure difficulties.
-Investors handle the whole complicated process and relieve homeowners from the stress and debt.

-They buy homes in any condition AS IS, however, at a discount, so they can then resell the property for a profit.
+They buy homes in any condition AS IS, but at a discount, so they can then resell the property for a profit.
 Read this detailed and comprehensive guide on how to find the right investor to buy your home.
-You can also learn more in detail about selling your house in pre-foreclusure from our separate article on this topic: Can I Sell My House Even if It’s in Foreclosure?.

-In some cases a home in pre-foreclosure is worth less than the owner owes their lender on the mortgage.
+In some cases, a home in pre-foreclosure is worth less than the owner owes their lender on the mortgage.
 This can happen after a real estate market crash, if a property loses its value as a result of a disaster, or for other reasons.
-It’s also called “being upside down on mortgage” or “the house is underwater”.
-Even in this case, the property can be sold, though this situation is more complex and requires a special type of sale—a short sale.

-In simple terms, a short sale is when your Lender agrees to let you sell your home for less than what is owed on the mortgage balance, and in many cases to release you from the rest of the debt.
+In simple terms, a short sale is when your lender agrees to let you sell your home for less than what is owed on the mortgage balance, and in many cases, to release you from the rest of the debt.

 If you want to learn more about short sales, I wrote a few detailed guides on short sales for homeowners: